Around Sankt-Peterburg

 The Louisvilniki would always see performances by the ballet and symphony.
 I went on the first few trips — it was great!

 However, many of the Russians we worked with had no opportunity to see their own culture any more.
 So, I would give my ticket to one of them and wander the neighborhood for an evening of nekulturny kultur.
-Culture for me, the uncultured, see.
+Culture for me, the uncultured, you see.

 Here is the milk truck.
-A tank truck sometimes labeled МОЛОКО, moloko.
-Sometimes not labeled.
+A tank truck sometimes labeled МОЛОКО, moloko, sometimes not labeled.
 But the women lined up with containers was a giveaway.

 Shipping containers are vital components of architecture, business, and more.
 They're sturdy, lockable, and somehow available.
 There is a booming underground market in used shipping containers that, ah, fell off a ship somewhere.